react-native-webview/react-native-webview/docs/Guide.md

 ```

 Note that these cookies will only be sent on the first request unless you use the technique above for [setting custom headers on each page load](#Setting-Custom-Headers).
+On Android, `RNCWebViewManager` maintains a map of Cookies.
+For any request, it retrieves the stored cookie for the authority and sets it using the `CookieManager`.

 ### Hardware Silence Switch